JavaScript is required

 Alumni Conference

-In 2025, an early childhood teacher or a diploma-qualified educator who has completed either End to End coaching, CoP's, or attended BTC in previous years, they become eligible to attend the Alumni Conference.
+In 2025, an early childhood teacher or a diploma-qualified educator who has completed either End to End coaching, CoPs, or attended BTCs in previous years, become eligible to attend the Alumni Conference.

-This conference aims to provide invaluable insights from accomplished early childhood leaders inspiring stories and evidence-based insights that participants can apply to their teaching practice and build professional networks with peers and experienced early childhood professional who have previously undertaken the program.
+The Alumni Conference provides invaluable insights, inspiring stories and evidence-based insights from accomplished early childhood leaders that participants can apply to their teaching practice.
+It also supports participants to build professional networks with peers and experienced early childhood professional who have previously undertaken the program.

-If you have attended in previous years, but haven’t received an invitation by the end of October 2025 to your personal email, please contact info@semannslattery.com
+If you have attended in previous years but have not received an invitation by the end of October 2025, please contact info@semannslattery.com.

 Updated